 The address on the document must match the address on the policy.

-Certain insurers – particularly for Motor Trade Policies – require Proof of Trading.
+Certain insurers – particularly for Motor Trade Policies – require proof of trading.
 They will outline the number of items needed and the timeframe in which they must be dated, often requesting six documents dated within 90 days of your policy start date.
 For newly established businesses, an extension may be granted to allow additional time for submission.

 Typically accepted documents might include:

-Some Motor Trade insurers require Proof of Separate Insurance in the form of a Certificate and Schedule for the following occupations:
+Some Motor Trade insurers require proof of separate insurance in the form of a certificate and schedule for the following occupations:

 Occasionally, an insurer will require a copy of your V5 log book.
 Please scan or take a clear photo of each page.
 If you are providing multiple V5s, please clearly label the files.